Director of Basketball Operations

 As director of basketball operations, Swanagan plays an integral role in the overall day-to-day operations of the Irish basketball program.
 Swanagan also serves as the director of the Notre Dame basketball summer camps.
 He works closely with Notre Dame’s marketing department and student welfare and development office in coordinating the team’s community service efforts.

-A four-year monogram winner, Swanagan, who served as a tri-captain for the Irish during his senior season in 2001-02, played professionally in Europe for two seasons.
+A four-year monogram winner, Swanagan served as a tri-captain for the Irish during his senior season in 2001-02.
+After graduation, he spend two years playing overseas.
 His first stint was with ENAD in Nicosia, Cyprus, during the 2002-03 season, followed by a year with Autun in Autun, France, in 2003-04.

 While playing forward for the Irish, the Hopkinsville, Kentucky native, appeared in 127 contests and made 78 starts while averaging 6.2 points and 4.6 rebounds per game.
 Swanagan also helped Notre Dame to a 78-52 overall record and 37-29 mark in BIG EAST play during his four seasons.
 In his senior season (2001-02), he averaged career bests of 8.1 points and 6.7 rebounds per game while leading the Irish to a 22-11 record (10-6 in BIG EAST play) and their second consecutive trip to the second round of the NCAA Championship.
 That year, he also earned a spot on the BIG EAST Academic All-Star Team.